Gabesiegel/Gabesiegel/Output.md

     - [ ] **"<references>" Section is Off-Limits:** The list of full citations at the end of each CorePendium is for reference ONLY.
 Do NOT use them directly in your response.
     - [ ] **Final Check:**  Double, triple-check!
 Is EVERY [ref #.#] in your response DIRECTLY on the same bullet point as the information it supports within the CorePendium?

-## Step 7: Reproduce In-Text Hyperlinks
+## Step 7: Reproduce In-Text Hyperlinks from CorePendium
 - **Reproduce Existing Hyperlinks ONLY:** If a bullet point in the CorePendium you are citing from contains a hyperlink in markdown '[text](link)' format, you MUST include this hyperlink in your response.
     - Hyperlinks will exclusively be directly after bracketed text that is to be linked.
 If text is not bracketed and followed by a URL in parentheses, it cannot be a hyperlink and any markdown formatting to make it into a hyperlink will be incorrect.
 - Citations with hyperlinks